 six-week session: maximum course load is three courses

 twelve-week session: maximum course load is three courses

 overlapping sessions: maximum course load at one point in time is three courses

 Under no circumstances may a student exceed nineteen credit hours during Summer Sessions.

 Students who no longer wish to attend a summer class must drop themselves from that class on MyUAlbany or in writing to the Office of Summer Sessions.
 Nonattendance does not constitute a drop.
 Students who fail to drop their class remain liable for the tuition charges.
 Only dropping within the 0% liability period will cancel a tuition obligation.
 Students should refer to each session’s academic calendar or to the Tuition Liability Schedule for withdrawal dates without liability.

 Students may not informally audit any summer course.
 However, students may formally audit a course with instructor consent.
 All rules and regulations for formal audits can be found in the Auditing Courses section of this Bulletin.

 Policies pertaining to Online Classes

 UAlbany courses are offered in the online format via Blackboard Learning System.
-Instructions for accessing an online course will be sent to each registered student prior to the start of the class.
+Instructions for accessing an online course will be sent by email to each registered student prior to the start of the class.
 Students are not admitted to online classes after the first day of the course.